jenniferschepke/jenniferschepke.github.io/content/about.md

 # Hello, my name is Jennifer
 ***It's nice to meet you!***

-- I am an artist and illustrator based in Detroit, Michigan.
+- I am an artist and illustrator from Michigan.

 - I graduated from Indiana Wesleyan University with a BS in Graphic Design and Illustration.